Use the 100 Envelope Challenge to save over $5k

-What materials you need to do the 100 envelope challenge
+What materials you need for the 100 envelope challenge

-Here is a list of materials you’ll need to complete the 100 envelope challenge:
+Here is a list of materials you’ll need to complete this 100-day money challenge:

 - 100 envelopes – Typically this would be standard #6 or #10 envelopes, but you can use whatever envelope you like.